 - Other exempted assets include cars and a cap on annual gross income

-- They cannot go after wages if income will barely cover monthly living expenses
+They cannot go after wages if income will barely cover monthly living expenses.

-Buying House With Outstanding Collections And Judgments
+Buying House After Filing Bankruptcy: Outstanding Collections And Judgments

 Home Buyers can purchase home with outstanding collections and charge off accounts without having to pay them off.

-- However, borrowers need to pay off an outstanding judgment and/or have a written payment agreement with the judgment creditor and have a three month seasoning of payments to qualify for home loans
+- However, borrowers need to pay off an outstanding judgment and/or have a written payment agreement with the judgment creditor and have a three-month seasoning of payments to qualify for home loans

 - Three months proof of payment via canceled checks and/or bank statements